Angela0428/rescue/README.md

 * If data is vector-based, see function softlabels(x_s, y_s, x_t, y_t, task) in train.py for reference; If image-based, see function train_end2end_alter(source, target, task) in train_e2e.py for reference.
 Comments are generally made in train.py

 #### Dataset tree (example)
-Provides what the dataset folder should look like
+Provides what the dataset folder should look like:
-.

 ├── Art

 ├── Clipart